Mechanical Engineering & Materials Science

 E37 MEMS 5564 Orthopaedic Biomechanics-Cartilage/Tendon

-Basic and advanced viscoelasticity and finite strain analysis applied to the musculoskeletal system, with a primary focus on soft orthopaedic tissues (cartilage, tendon and ligament).
-Topics include: mechanical properties of cartilage, tendon and ligament; applied viscoelasticity theory for cartilage, tendon and ligament; cartilage, tendon and ligament biology; tendon and ligament wound healing; osteoarthritis.
-This class is geared to graduate students and upper-level undergraduates familiar with statics and mechanics of deformable bodies.
+Basic and advanced viscoelasticity and finite strain analysis applied to the musculoskeletal system, with a primary focus on soft orthopaedic tissues (cartilage, tendon, and ligament).
+Topics include: mechanical properties of cartilage, tendon, and ligament; applied viscoelasticity theory for cartilage, tendon, and ligament; cartilage, tendon, and ligament biology; tendon and ligament wound healing; osteoarthritis.
+This class is geared to graduate students and upper level undergraduates familiar with statics and mechanics of deformable bodies.
 Prerequisites: BME 240 or equivalent.
-Note: BME 590Z (463/563) Orthopaedic Biomechanics—Bones and Joints is not a prerequisite.
+Note: BME 590Z (463/563) Orthopaedic Biomechanics--Bones and Joints is NOT a prerequisite.

 Credit 3 units.
 EN: TU